Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Speed: (Weapon) + 4
  - Type: Polearm

-Effects: You may attack anyone you choose within Range 4.
+Effects: You may attack anyone you choose within Area 4.
 If you use this technique and attack only one person, you gain +2 to your Accuracy for the attack.

 #### --( Nenten Tsuki - Twisting Stab )--
 The user lunges forward while turning their wrist, drilling their weapon into the opponent, using chakra to enhance their momentum.
 It is very effective at breaking an opponent's guard as you spin the weapon to go around their defense.